SandraMorkuniene/Sandra_Portfolio/README.md

 The aim of this project was at first to prepare an updating Product analyst dashboard using online shop events dataset.
 The concerning number of "remove from cart" events was identified and report was prepared based on request to evaluate whether this might be beneficial or vice versa for a business.
 Analysis results were presented accordingly.
 Dataset used for this analysis can be found [here](https://www.kaggle.com/datasets/nowingkim/ecommerce-data-cosmetics-shop).
 Python was used to cut and upload data to BiqQuery.
 SQL queries in BigQuery was used to extract and transform needed data.
 DataStudio used to prepare a dashboard.
+Report can be found [here]
-Report and Powerpoint presentation can be found here:
+Powerpoint presentation can be found [here](https://github.com/SandraMorkuniene/Sandra_Portfolio/blob/main/Project%20files/Presentation_SMorkuniene.pptx)

 [Interactive Product Analyst Dashboard](https://datastudio.google.com/u/0/reporting/833d4a88-88dd-465b-91b0-6e0a79451c7a/page/cjK4C)